AriJordan/colorfulKCenter/README.md

 # colorfulKCenter

 The idea of this pure Python repository is to compare different algorithms for colorful k-center.
 It is work in progress.

 Instructions:
+Make sure you have python3 with libraries satisfying the requirements in requirements.txt
 clone and run main.py